Automated Function Point Estimation

 Cosmic and ifpug software measurement standards

-ScopeMaster performs the text analysis needed to identify the data movements that are used by all functional sizing methods.
-It can then map these to each method to determine the COSMIC Function Point size estimate and the IFPUG Function Point size.
-COSMIC is the latest generation of functional sizing methods.
-It is an ISO standard, designed to suit modern software patterns.
-The COSMIC function point count generated by ScopeMaster® is an estimate (typically within about 15% of a manual count). whereas the IFPUG estimate is less precise due to characteristics of the methodology itself.
-ScopeMaster® does the “heavy lifting” of manual function point counting, saving considerable time and effort.
-In both cases, ScopeMaster® speeds up the counting process dramatically.
+ScopeMaster performs the text analysis necessary to identify the data movements employed by all functional sizing methods.
+It can then map these movement to each method to determine the COSMIC Function Point size estimate as well as the IFPUG Function Point size.
+COSMIC is the latest generation of functional sizing method, and as an ISO standard, it is designed to suit and complement modern software patterns.
+The COSMIC function point count generated by ScopeMaster is an estimate (typically within about 15% of a manual count) whereas the IFPUG estimate is less precise due to characteristics of the methodology itself.
+ScopeMaster does the “heavy lifting” of manual function point counting, saving considerable time and effort.
+In both cases, ScopeMaster speeds up the counting process to an incredible degree.

 Automated Function Points – Performance

-At about 100 function points per minute, the raw performance of ScopeMaster® in sizing speed outperforms manual counting by a factor of about 100.
-In practical terms, however a professional FP specialist would typically review automated counts for potential misinterpretations.
-Based on early feedback from an independent FP professional ScopeMaster® typically delivers a 400% speed improvement over manual counting.
+Analyzing about 100 function points per minute, the raw performance of ScopeMaster in sizing speed outperforms manual counting by leaps and bounds.
+In practical terms, however, a professional FP specialist would typically review automated counts for potential misinterpretations.
+Based on early feedback from an independent FP professional, ScopeMaster consistently delivers a 400% speed improvement over manual counting.

 Language Support

-ScopeMaster will analyse and perform automated functional sizing in English, French, Spanish, Italian or Portuguese.
-Other languages are being investigated.
+ScopeMaster analyses and performs automated functional sizing in English, French, Spanish, Italian, and Portuguese.
+Translation to other languages is currently underway.

 Accuracy

-The accuracy of a functional size count refers to the adherence to the methodology principles and rules, such that we can have confidence in the reliability of the size estimate/count.
-The accuracy of any FP count (manual or automated) is highly dependent on the wording of the requirements.
-The consistent functional interpretation by readers of the requirements are key to a reliable functional size.
+The accuracy of a functional size count refers to the adherence to the methodology principles and rules so that we can have confidence in the reliability of the size estimate and count.
+The accuracy of any FP count, manual or automated, is highly dependent on the wording of the requirements.
+Consistent functional requirements are key to a reliable functional size, as readers can then interpret the results more easily.

-• Manual count vs manual count: less than 5% variation (two certified counters comparing their results)
+• Manual count vs. manual count: less than 5% variation (as compared by two certified counters)

-We collaborated on a post doctoral investigation with Erdir Ungan PhD and Professor Alain Abrain to validate our approach to automated functional sizing from requirements using ScopeMaster®.
-We are delighted that the study endorses the results provided by ScopeMaster®.
+We collaborated on a post-doctoral investigation with Erdir Ungan, PhD. and Professor Alain Abrain to validate our approach to automated functional sizing with the power of ScopeMaster, who have both endorsed ScopeMaster whole-heartedly.

-We chose COSMIC Functional sizing as our main sizing methodology for four reasons:
+We chose COSMIC Functional sizing as our main sizing methodology for the following reasons:

 2. It is principle-based, which means it can be used for virtually all types of software without adjustment.